scoulomb/docker-under-the-hood/container-under-the-hood-link-snat-dnat.md

 It is like
 - host machine acts as a traffic from internet,
 - Docker bridge network as router
-- and Docker contaner as machine in the LAN.
+- and Docker container as machine in the LAN.

 We can see  NAT config (`<-------`)

-- POSTROUTING — a new MASQUERADE target was added (it will will direct traffic from docker IP (172.20.0.3) to interface IP/docker network bridge IP, here 172.20.0.3, if use dokcer default it would be 172.17.0.X), then it will SNAR to an IP of interface: https://unix.stackexchange.com/questions/21967/difference-between-snat-and-masquerade
+- POSTROUTING — a new MASQUERADE target was added (it will direct traffic from docker IP (172.20.0.3) to interface IP/docker network bridge IP, here docker IP is `172.20.0.3`, if use docker default it would be `172.17.0.X`), then it will SNAT to an IP of interface: https://unix.stackexchange.com/questions/21967/difference-between-snat-and-masquerade
+I suspect source IP and destination IP to be same as use veth, which then is plugged to bridge network? (assumption)
 - DOCKER — a new DNAT (destination NAT) target.
 DNAT is commonly used to publish a service from internal network to an external IP.

 So steps are, quoting: https://argus-sec.com/docker-networking-behind-the-scenes/

-(I adapt step from original doc, where I use custom defaut network created by compose and oringal doc use default network.)
+(I adapt step from original doc, where I use custom defaut network created by compose and original doc use default network.)

 1. The http GET request went up from the application layer to the transport layer (TCP request).
 2. The http destination IP is localhost (the DNS resolver will interpret it as 127.0.0.1).
 The source IP is also localhost, and therefore the request is sent on the loopback interface.